sequentech/misc-tools/CONFIG_UPDATES.md

 # Usage

-    mkvirtualenv agora-tools -p $(which python3)
+    mkvirtualenv misc-tools -p $(which python3)
-    workon agora-tools
+    workon misc-tools
     pip install -r requirements.txt
     config_updates.py -u updates.csv -c config.json --action check
-    config_updates.py -u updates.csv -c config.json --action show_agora_elections_commands
+    config_updates.py -u updates.csv -c config.json --action show_ballot_box_commands
-    config_updates.py -u updates.csv -c config.json --action write_agora_results_files --dest-dir /tmp/agora-results-config
+    config_updates.py -u updates.csv -c config.json --action write_tally_pipes_files --dest-dir /tmp/tally-pipes-config

 # Election results verification

 Once the election results have been calculated, a zip file with the results can be created which can be used by election authorities to reproduce the results.
-In order to create the zip, execute on an agora server, from user agoraelections, on agora-tools:
+In order to create the zip, execute on an sequent server, from user ballotbox, on misc-tools:

     python3 config_updates.py -c config/config_example.json -e /path/to/folder -i /path/to/election-ids.txt -p <PASSWORD> -a create_verifiable_results

 This will create a zip file called verify.zip on path /path/to/folder with password <PASSWORD>, for elections with the election ids listed on file /path/to/election-ids.txt

-Then, copy verify.zip to an election authority, and unzip it on a folder (example: /path/to/folder) and, from user eorchestra, on /home/eorchestra/agora-tools, execute:
+Then, copy verify.zip to an election authority, and unzip it on a folder (example: /path/to/folder) and, from user eorchestra, on /home/eorchestra/misc-tools, execute:

      $ python3 config_updates.py -e /path/to/folder -a verify_results